ibm-cloud-docs/vpc/quotas.md

 # Quotas and service limits
 {: #quotas}

-This document covers quotas and limits for {{site.data.keyword.vpc_full}} and the resources available within it.
+The following information shows quotas and limits for {{site.data.keyword.vpc_full}} and the resources available within it.
 {:shortdesc}

 ## Quotas